Exploring Medieval Paris: Latin Quarter Itinerary

 You’ll find here the original ‘love locks’, a rarity these days following the city’s decision to remove the 45 tonnes of locks on the famous Pont des Art.
 The view of Notre Dame, the riverboats cruising the Seine and couples enjoying a romantic picnic on its banks – are what makes this spot unique!

-Due to the tragic fire that destroyed large parts of the cathedral in April 2019, it is highly unlikely that you’ll be able to enter the cathedral anytime soon.
-Expect major changes to pedestrian traffic around Notre Dame and check the official website for re-opening updates.
+After the tragic fire that destroyed large parts of the cathedral in April 2019, the Notre Dame Cathedral is set to reopen in December 2024.
+Check the official website for updates.

 As you cross the bridge and make landfall in the Left Bank, check out the charming old streets between Rue des Bernardins & Rue Frédéric Sauton.
 They will lead the way to the special part of the Latin Quarter!